 1. Introduction

-This templates can be useful in case you need to have a template for a given notification or to present some information to a user, for example.
+These templates can be useful in case you need a way of formatting the data shown to a user.
+E.g. to send a notification or to present some information without using Form attributes.

 OMNIA Text Templates are based on the Liquid Templating Language.